Suunto D4i Novo Dive Computer Review

 - Too small when diving with thick gloves

-The D4i Novo is a great every-day dive computer that can be worn as a dive watch.
+This is a great every-day scuba diving computer that can be worn as a watch.
 It offers everything you can ask for in a mid-range diving computer except for a compass.

-The Suunto D4i Novo is the follow-up model of the successful D4i dive computer.
+The is the follow-up model of the successful D4i personal scuba wrist computer.
 Looking at the technical specifications shows that there’s basically no difference between the two models.

 Its updated design allows to wear it as a dive watch.
 It comes in a multitude of different colors: black, white, blue, grey, lime, ocean, pink, sakura and sun.
 It can be worn as a casual watch.